Normal Bundles of Rational Normal Curves on Hypersurfaces: Introduction

 \textbf{Organization of the paper.} In Section 2, we discuss definitions and computations that will be used throughout the paper.
 In Section 3, we work on the case $d\ge 3$, both providing the example of a hypersurface with $N_{C/X}\cong E_{\vec{a}}$ and computing the dimension of $\Sigma_{\vec{a}}$.
 Section 4 is dedicated to the case $d=2$; we compute the example with a given splitting type, and prove Theorem \ref{quadricstheorem}.

 \textbf{Acknowledgements.} I would like to thank my advisor Izzet Coskun for our many discussions and his guidance throughout the writing of this paper.
-I would also like to thank Benjamin Gould, Yeqin Liu, Eric Riedl and Geoffrey Smith for reading my drafts and giving valuable suggestions.
+I would also like to thank Benjamin Gould, Yeqin Liu, Eric Riedl, Geoffrey Smith, and Herivelto Borges for reading my drafts and giving valuable suggestions.
+I thank the referee for their helpful comments and for spotting a missing case in the theorem.